zypp-io/df_to_azure/README.md

 # Settings
 To use this module, you need to add the `azure subscriptions settings` and `azure data factory settings` to your environment variables.
-We recommend to work with `.env` files and load them in during runtime.
+We recommend to work with `.env` files (or even better Azure Keyvault) and load them in during runtime.
 But this is optional and they can be set as system variables as well.
 Use the following template when using `.env`

 ```text